Samuel-0228/OWASP-Top-10-2025/README.md

 ## Lab Conclusion

 I completed all the practical tasks in this room.
+The last one was a bit tricky.
+I tried using Burp Suite to identify the unprotected routes, and it finally worked after testing my patience.
-Through these exercises, I learned how security design failures like verbose error leaks, exposed debug modes, hardcoded crypto keys, and missing access controls on API endpoints can compromise application security.
+I used 'wordlists' for the payload and added the words I expected to find.
+Finally, I got it.
+Trying Burp Suite was one of the lessons for me also I learned how security design failures like verbose error leaks, exposed debug modes, hardcoded crypto keys, and missing access controls on API endpoints can compromise application security.

 ![TryHackMe Conclusion](Screenshots/conclusion.png)